Skip to main content Go to home page

 The amount of duty that Lorraine is liable to pay is reduced by 10% for each 31 December that has elapsed since the property was transferred to Lorraine.
 Accordingly, Lorraine will receive a 30% reduction in duty.

-On 26 July 2026, Siobhan acquires a 100% interest in the landholder under a relevant acquisition (Relevant Acquisition 1).
-As the landholder only holds tax reform scheme land, no duty is payable on Relevant Acquisition 1.
+On 26 July 2026, Siobhan acquires a 100% interest in the company under a relevant acquisition (Relevant Acquisition 1).
+The only land holding of the company is the property in the CIPT reform.
+No duty is payable on Relevant Acquisition 1 as the entry interest for the property is 100%.

-On 18 October 2028, Jimmy acquires a 50% interest in the landholder from Siobhan under a relevant acquisition (Relevant Acquisition 2).
+On 18 October 2028, Jimmy acquires a 50% interest in the company from Siobhan under a relevant acquisition (Relevant Acquisition 2).
+The only land holding of the company is the property in the CIPT reform.
+No duty is payable on Relevant Acquisition 2 as the entry interest was 100%.

-On 3 February 2030, there is a change in use of the property as the property is now used for residential purposes.
+On 3 February 2030, there is an actual change in use of the property and the property begins being used for a residential use.
 The AVPCC for the property is updated to reflect the change in use.
 Accordingly, the property no longer has a qualifying use.

 For Relevant Acquisition 1, change of use duty is payable to the extent that the interest in property Siobhan is taken to have acquired is the same as the interest Siobhan is taken to hold at the time of the change of use.

-At the time of the change of use, Siobhan continues to hold a 50% interest in the landholder and the land holdings of the landholder include the tax reform scheme land.
+At the time of the change of use, Siobhan continues to hold a 50% interest in the landholder and the land holdings of the landholder include the property in the CIPT reform.
 Accordingly, Siobhan is taken to hold a 50% interest in the property at the time of the change of use.

-Duty is payable on Relevant Acquisition 1 on the 50% interest in the property that Siobhan is taken to hold based on the unencumbered value of the tax reform scheme land at the time of Relevant Acquisition 1.
+Duty is payable on Relevant Acquisition 1 on the 50% interest in the property that Siobhan is taken to hold based on the unencumbered value of the property in the CIPT reform at the time of Relevant Acquisition 1.
 The duty payable by Siobhan on Relevant Acquisition 1 is reduced by 40% because 4 calendar years have passed since the date of Relevant Acquisition 1 and the change of use.

 For Relevant Acquisition 2, change of use duty is payable to the extent that the interest Jimmy acquired under Relevant Acquisition (50%) is the same as the interest Jimmy held at the time of the change of use of the land (50%).